-This Italian style beans and greens recipe is super savory, comforting and nutritious – the flavor trifecta!
-Whether you’re looking to start the new year with a lucky beans and greens dish, or just looking for a hearty dish to get you through winter, this classic Italian recipe is just what you need!
+This Italian-style beans and greens recipe is super savory, comforting and nutritious.
+Whether you're looking to start the new year with a lucky beans and greens dish, or just looking for a hearty dish to get you through winter, this classic Italian Beans and Greens with Escarole recipe is just what you need!

 This year, we’re going Mediterranean with this Italian classic of white beans and escarole.
 This is a brothy, stew-like dish with deep flavor and creamy textures.
 It’s the perfect winter-time main dish with a hunk of crusty bread, or a hearty side dish for a skewer of grilled shrimp.

-If leafy escarole is hard to find in your local grocery store, several leafy greens varieties will work well as substitutes.
+If leafy escarole is hard to find in your local grocery store, several leafy greens varieties will work well as substitutes, including kale and chard.
 Check out the FAQ section below for all the details.

 Full measurements and directions included in the printable recipe card below.